wvanbreukelen/ZermeloRoosterPHP/README.md

 $zermelo = new ZermeloAPI('hereyourschoolname');
 ```

-(Not working probably, see outgoing issue #11) It's also possible to connect with the HTTPS protocol enabled, if your webserver supports this feature, just add the true boolean to the class instance constructor
+(HTTPS not working probably, see outgoing issue #11) It's also possible to connect with the HTTPS protocol enabled, if your webserver supports this feature, just add the true boolean to the class instance constructor

 ```php
 $zermelo = new ZermeloAPI('hereyourschoolname', true)